-During 2015-16, the Board considered the cases of 79 prisoners who had been released on HDC licences and who had subsequently been returned to custody.
-In 21 cases the Board upheld the prisoner's grounds for appeal and directed Scottish Ministers to cancel the revocation of the licences.
-In 44 cases the Board refused the appeal, the remaining 14 cases were deferred.
+During 2017-18, the Board considered the cases of 68 prisoners who had been released on HDC licences and who had subsequently been returned to custody.
+In 14 cases the Board upheld the prisoner's grounds for appeal and directed Scottish Ministers to cancel the revocation of the licences.
+In 44 cases the Board refused the appeal, 5 cases were withdrawn and the remaining 5 cases were deferred.

-Sexual Offenders Sentenced to Short Term Determinate Sentences

-Section 15 of the Management of Offenders Etc (Scotland) Act 2005 amended the Prisoners and Criminal Proceedings (Scotland) Act 1993 by inserting a new Section 1AA which provides that short term prisoners sentenced to a term of six months or less than four years and who, by virtue of their conviction are subject to the notification requirements of the Sexual Offences Act 2003 will be released on licence as soon as they have served one-half of their sentence.
+Sexual Offenders Sentenced to Short Term Determinate Sentences Section 15 of the Management of Offenders Etc (Scotland) Act 2005 amended the Prisoners and Criminal Proceedings (Scotland) Act 1993 by inserting a Section 1AA which provides that short term prisoners sentenced to a term of six months or less than four years and who, by virtue of their conviction are subject to the notification requirements of the Sexual Offences Act 2003 will be released on licence as soon as they have served one-half of their sentence.